darton/RPiMS/README.md

 The Zabbix Agent periodicaly pull temperature,humidity and pressure sensor data from redis db and send to Zabbix Server.

-When any of the doors opens or closed then a message will be sent to the Zabbix server.
+When any of the doors sensors opens or closed then a message will be sent to the Zabbix server.

 When the motion sensor detects motion a message will be sent to Zabbix server.

-When any of the doors is opened, a video sequence will be recorded or the video stream will be turned on.
+When any of the doors senors is opened, a video sequence will be recorded or the video stream will be turned on.

 When any of the motion sensors detect movement, the rtsp stream will be turned on.

-When all of the doors are closed for more than defined hold time and the motion sensors do not detect movement, video stream will be turned off.
+When all of the doors sensors are closed for more than defined hold time and the motion sensors do not detect movement, video stream will be turned off.

 Video stream will be turned on automaticly when use of motion sensors and door sensors are set to disabled in setup.